PratProduct/PratProduct.github.io/README.md

 ## Competition
 Our unique selling proposition is "We make wealth creation more inclusive.
 Invest in knowledge to get the best returns with us."
 This slogan can help infer:
-- Our solution is more inclusive because we enable all kinds of investors to make smart investment decisions
+- Our solution is more inclusive because we enable all kinds of investors to make smart investment decisions.
-- Our offering makes use of the domain knowledge to make relevant information available easily
+- Our offering makes use of the domain knowledge to make relevant information available easily.